The Forgotten Side of Medicine

 •Stanley Jacob reported on a Portland dentist who specialized in restorative work and found that applying DMSO after a dental procedure consistently eliminates the pain (from intrapulpal inflammation) that some patients often experience after dental (even in those who have undergone a full day of restorative work.

-• A 1969 Polish study followed, this evaluated 32 male and female patients (ages 18-45) with periodontal disease.
+• A 1969 Polish study (preceded by a 1966 study) evaluated 32 male and female patients (ages 18-45) with periodontal disease.
 In 13 of the patients, the disease only involved bleeding and swollen gums.
 In the other 19, the oozing and painful pockets of infection extended deep into the gum, sometimes involving the dental nerve, bone, and loose teeth.
 After cleaning and repairing the teeth as much as possible, the patients were treated with DMSO every other day for 7-10 treatments.

 Compared to controls, this resulted in “remarkable improvements.”
 Specifically, there was a total elimination of pain, decreased bleeding, and gum adherence to teeth in those patients with superficial disease.
 At the same time, those with deep infections reported less inflammation and disappearance of painful symptoms, but none of them had very loose teeth firm up.

-•The earliest one I know of was conducted in 1968 and showed DMSO improved the pulp of monkey’s dental teeth.
+•A 1968 study showed DMSO improved the pulp of monkey’s dental teeth.
 Three weeks later, that author then published a study that found DMSO improved 75% of pulpitis cases, while DMSO plus oxyphenylbutazone (a drug for gout) or chloramphenicol improved 85% of cases, while placebo only improved 50% of cases, and five months later published another paper on using a DMSO combination for pulpitis.

-•Another 1987 Russian study found DMSO helps deep caries and acute focal pulpitis
+•A 1986 Russian study found a DMSO containing paste treated deep caries and a 1987 study found DMSO helps deep caries and acute focal pulpitis

 Applying DMSO to the Head